 What your are about to read are my opinions as a layman, based on my experience, some reading, and a little research.
 I am exercising my right to free speech in the sharing of ideas.
 This is not medical advice.
 I think there are some excellent ideas here, but please, do your own due diligence!
 I strongly believe that you can heal your teeth yourself, but to do it I think that you will have to be religious about making it happen.

 On the other hand, why would we care?
 Can’t we just go to the dentist?
 “Aahhhhhhhh!”
 Oh, sorry.
-Well besides our visceral hatred and fear of the dentist’s office, we know that dental amalgam is made with mercury.
+Well besides our visceral hatred and fear of the dentist’s office, we know that dental amalgam (the material used for most “fillings”) is made with mercury.
 Yep, that’s the stuff that in school (back in the day) we were sternly warned not to play with or roll it around on our palms because it was so-o-o poisonous.
 Well yes, it is poisonous.
-And it doesn’t belong in our mouths, either.
+And it doesn’t belong in our mouths, either (or in our lightbulbs).
 Read Mercury and Cancer – Research and Dental Amalgams.

 So.
 Let’s see if we can heal our own teeth.
 Here is a list of the items that are discussed below: